ggonnella/textformats/src/textformats/cli/tf_decode.1.md

 ## Specifications

-The specification file is either a YAML, JSON or preprocessed specification.
+The specification file is either a YAML, JSON or compiled specification.

 For the *file* subcommand, the specification may also be embedded, i.e. provided, as YAML/JSON, in the beginning of the file, separated from the data